 We have funded sanitation and other facilities at this school where there were previously none.

 Schools in the Negombo area

-We have provided English reading books for a number of school libraries in the Negombo area.
-They just don't have interesting reading/picture books like we do in the UK which really stimulate an interest to read!
+We have provided English reading books to stimulate interest and learning for a number of school libraries in the Negombo area.

 Our school projects for the future

 We will provide English reading books to a variety of schools in the Negombo area because they have so few English books.